Danse avec les stars season 5: Week 6 : Dance Marathon

 Due to rules, two eliminations took place at the end of the show.

-Due to personal reasons Grégoire Lyonnet has left the show.
+Due to personal reasons Grégoire Lyonnet has left the show and so, his partner Nathalie Péchalat got coupled with Christophe Licata for the rest of the season.

 The Dance Marathon: couples must dance as long as possible until the disposal by judges.
 The first elimination is assigned 5 points, second – 10 points and so on until the last 40 points for the winner.
 Three completely different dances are jive, flamenco and country.